A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

-The confirmed GPI-model was used to search the data space for critical regions where SAR deviations to the target values are likely to exceed the MPE.
+\textit{Targeted search for critical cases}: The confirmed GP model was used to search the data space for critical regions where psSAR deviations to the target values ($\Delta\text{SAR}_{1g}$) are likely to exceed the MPE.
+A sample of appropriate size and distribution was LHS-generated and used to initiate the search Algorithm~\ref{alg1}.
+Eight iterations were performed and the configurations were returned where the probability that $\Delta\text{SAR}_{1g}$~>~MPE is at least 5\,\%.
+After the last iteration, snapping to the closest meaningful neighbour was performed (see \textit{Methodology and Implementation}).
 These critical cases were then measured to check whether or not the values exceed the MPE.

-\textit{Search for critical sample}: A sample of appropriate size and distribution was generated.
-Formula \ref{eq15} was used to select the sample size, with minimum and maximum hard caps set at $10$ and $1000$, respectively.
-The sample used to initiate the search \textit{algorithm~\ref{alg1}} was LHS-generated using the GPI model.
-Eight iterations were performed and the configurations that have a probability of at least 5\,\% to exceed the MPE thresholds were returned.
-After the last iteration, snapping to the closest meaningful neighbour is performed (see Section~\ref{sec:snapping}).

-\textit{Measurement of critical cases}: The identified critical sample was measured on a cSAR3D flat phantom to determine whether the deviations in $SAR_{1g}$ exceed the MPE.
-This was performed by LAB1 with different equipment and operator than those used by LAB2 for the model creation measurements.
+\textit{Measurement of critical cases}: The identified critical configurations were measured on a cSAR3D flat phantom to determine whether the measurement system passed the validation (i.e., $\Delta\text{SAR}_{1g} \leq \text{MPE}$).
+This was performed by LAB2 with different equipment and operator than those used by LAB1 for the model creation measurements.

-\subsubsection{DASY8 Validation}
+\paragraph*{DASY8 Validation}

-For the full DASY8 system validation, as in the case of cSAR3D, a GPI-model is constructed based on an LHS-generated initial set $S$ that was augmented by system knowledge from the manufacturer.
-The opportunity to incorporate such knowledge without compromising the validation trustworthiness -- thanks to the model confirmation step, which involves a physically measured test set $T$ of $50$ samples -- is another important advantage of the proposed approach.
-The procedure for creating the GPI model was identical to that of the cSAR3D case, except that a non-zero nugget was included as a model parameter because the nugget was found to be non-negligible compared to the sill.

-Confirmation of the GPI model and critical search for failures were conducted for DASY8 in the same way as for cSAR3D.
+For the full DASY8 system validation, as in the case of cSAR3D, a GP model was constructed based on system knowledge and an LHS-generated initial set $S$ system knowledge.
+This use of system knowledge does not compromise the validation as the model confirmation step, which requires the measurement of a test set $T$, is carried out independently.
+The model creation step was identical to that of the cSAR3D case, except that a non-zero nugget was introduced as model parameter, since the nugget was found to be non-negligible compared to the sill.
+The model confirmation and the targeted search for critical cases were conducted for DASY8 in the same way as for cSAR3D.